bryphe/merlin-language-server/README.md

 > __NOTE (1):__ I believe `ocaml-language-server` may support Windows, but I was not able to get it working.

 > __NOTE (2):__ `reason-language-server` mentions Windows support as a goal, but again, it did not work for me.
-I tried hard to get it working (submitting various PRs [#36](https://github.com/jaredly/reason-language-server/pull/36), [#130](https://github.com/jaredly/reason-language-server/pull/130), [#199](https://github.com/jaredly/reason-language-server/pull/199)), but there is still significant investment that would need to be done.
+I contributed several fixes towards this (PRs [#36](https://github.com/jaredly/reason-language-server/pull/36), [#130](https://github.com/jaredly/reason-language-server/pull/130), [#199](https://github.com/jaredly/reason-language-server/pull/199)), but there is still significant investment required to get support on parity with `merlin` on Windows.

-My biggest issue was that there was not a language server implementation that worked well for me on Windows.
-It turns out that `merlin` works great on Windows - so having a native-reason LSP implementation that uses `merlin` seems like a natural choice.
+The primary issue for me being that there was not a language server implementation that worked well for me on Windows.
+It turns out that `merlin` works great on Windows - so having a native-reason LSP implementation that uses `merlin` is a natural choice.

 In the future, perhaps we could integrate this more fully into `merlin` at some point, or incorporate `merlin` as a library that we call directly.